 This class is not just for those who want to help individuals with autism, however.

-“It’s really for anyone who is interested in working with people with disabilities, whether it’s a child, adult, or an elderly person,” said Baghdayan.
+“It’s really for anyone who is interested in working with people with disabilities, whether it’s a child, adult, or an elderly person,” Baghdayan said.
 “It is a basic toolkit to help care providers in any setting understand patient behavior and give them the tools to work with people with disabilities.”

-Although the course is listed as an elective in the OU Extended Campus Lifespan Care Administration degree program, it's also available independently to anyone who passes a BACB background check and has obtained a high school diploma or equivalent.
+Although the course is listed as an elective in the Lifespan Care Administration degree program, it's also available independently to anyone who passes a BACB background check and has obtained a high school diploma or equivalent.

 After the course is complete, students can send their certificate of completion to the BACB, pay a small fee, take the BACB exam and become Registered Behavior Technicians.
-Insurance companies Magellan and Tricare reimburse RBTs at a $50 hourly rate.
+Insurance companies Magellan and Tricare reimburse RBTs at an hourly rate.

-Contact Annie Baghdayan, PhD with the National Center for Disability Education and Training at firstname.lastname@example.org or (405) 325-0158 for more information about completing the training required for the RBT credential online.
+Contact Annie Baghdayan, Ph.D., with the National Center for Disability Education and Training at email@example.com or call (405) 325-0158 for more information about completing the training required for the RBT credential online.